dimara/ganeti/doc/design-network2.rst

-Since this design adds support for multiple subnets per network, a NIC must be able to obtain multiple IPs from various subnets of the same network network.
-Thus we change the `ip` slot into a list.
+Since this design adds support for multiple subnets per network, a NIC must be able to obtain multiple IPs from various subnets of the same network.
+Thus we change the `ip` slot into list.

+We introduce a new `ipX` attribute.
+For backwards compatibility `ip` will denote `ip0`.
-During instance related operations it should be used something like:
+During instance related operations one could use something like:

 ::

+  gnt-instance add --net 0:ip0=192.0.2.4,ip1=pool,ip2=some-pool-name,network=network1 inst1
-  gnt-instance add --net 0:ip=192.0.2.4,ip=pool,ip=some-pool-name,network=network1 inst1
+  gnt-instance add --net 0:ip=pool,network1 inst1

 This will be parsed, converted to a proper list (e.g. ip = [192.0.2.4,